mauritssilvis/darts/cli/java-darts-cli/README.md

 ##### Optimal

 To find only the *optimal* checkouts with a fixed number of darts, pass the desired number to the `-n` or `--throws` option.
-The throw mode will then take its default value, `optimal`.
+The throw mode then takes its default value, `optimal`.
 For example:

 ```shell